invoiceninja/flutter-package/README.md

 # Invoice Ninja

-This package provides a simple way to charge users for features/products in a Flutter app
+This package provides a simple way to charge for features/products in a Flutter app

 ## Features
 * Accept online payment in mobile, web and desktop Flutter apps
 * Supports many payment gateways including Stripe, PayPal and Authorize.net
 * Easily create professional PDF invoices
-* Provides a self-service client portal
+* Includes a self-service client portal
 * Many [more features](https://www.invoiceninja.com/invoicing-payment-features/)...

 **Note: the package requires the new v5 version of the app [[Demo](https://demo.invoiceninja.com) | [More info](https://forum.invoiceninja.com/t/the-invoice-ninja-v5-beta-is-now-available/4066)]**